bobbrez/wedding-vows/README.md

 I cherish your personality.
 While I do not know what the future holds for us, I know that I can promise I will be your companion.

 Together we have gone from dorms to apartments; From Vegas to Venice; and from beaches to emergency rooms.
-During this time, I've seen who you are.
+During this time, I've come to fully see who you are.

 Your curiosity and drive to explore the unknown has enriched our lives.
 I vow that I will be at your side as we push ourselves to travel and explore.
 I vow that I will keep us fresh by seeking new experiences.
 And I vow that I will be equally diligent about keeping our passions alive.